Acktarius/extension4Concealers/README.md

 and within the folder where the 2 files are located :
 `gpg --verify extension4Concealers_v0.0.1.deb.sig`

+- :warning: in terminal :
+`sudo apt-get -y install gnome-tweaks`
-- :warning: in terminal : `sudo apt-get -y install gnome-shell-extension-prefs`
+`sudo apt-get -y install gnome-shell-extension-prefs`
 and then
 - right click on the deb file select
 "Open with other Application"